George William Weidler: Family

-George William Weidler was one of six children born to the architect Alfred Weidler (1886–1966) and opera singer Margarete Therese Louisa (née Radon).
+George William Weidler was the fifth of six children born to German parents, architect Alfred Weidler (1886–1966) and opera singer Margarete Therese Louise (née Radon).
 The first four siblings (Waldtraud, Verena, Werther, and Wolfgang) were born in Germany.
 The eldest sibling, Waldtraud (later known as Sylvia) and the youngest sibling, Virginia, were both child film actresses.
-And one of his three brothers, Warner (born Werner Alfred Weidler), was a composer.
+One of George's three brothers, Warner (born Werner Alfred Weidler), was a composer.